Getty Images

 The FBI said in a statement Wednesday that it was aware of “numerous bomb threats and swatting incidents targeting incoming administration nominees and appointees” and is working with other law enforcement.
 “We take all potential threats seriously, and as always, encourage members of the public to immediately report anything they consider suspicious to law enforcement,” the statement added.

-Andrew McCabe, a former FBI deputy director and CNN contributor, said he was not surprised by yesterday’s threats.
+Andrew McCabe, a former FBI deputy director and CNN contributor, said he was not surprised by the threats earlier this week.

 “This has become a very, very common aspect of life for really anyone who is in a high profile or even a remotely controversial position.
 It’s been going on for years,” McCabe said in an interview Wednesday.
 “They probably know – 90% sure – that these threats that come in are worthless and there’s nothing to them, but they can’t take the risk of not responding on the off-chance that one real threat gets through.”